hammerheim-game/hammerheim-rules/5-warbands.md

 walk the streets call out the news of the day.
 Profile M WS BS S T W I A Ld
 Town Cryer 4 3 3 3 3 1 4 1 8
-Weapons/Armour: The Town Cryer normally carries a Bell (Counts as a Club), a dagger and a sword, the Town Cryer wears light Armour.
+Weapons/Armor: The Town Cryer normally carries a Bell (Counts as a Club), a dagger and a sword, the Town Cryer wears light Armor.

 Townsfolk
 Townsfolk are just that...the merchants, commoners, shop owners and those that are destitute,
 Profile M WS BS S T W I A Ld
 Townsfolk 4 2 2 3 3 1 3 1 7
-Weapons/Armour: The Townsfolk are armed with an assortment of makeshift weapons.
+Weapons/Armor: The Townsfolk are armed with an assortment of makeshift weapons.
 Each model counts as being armed with a club and or dagger.